 Benny Hill

-The BFI called Hill "the first British comedian to attain fame through television" and that he was "a major star for over forty years".
+The BFI called Hill "the first British comedian to attain fame through television" and "a major star for over forty years".
 Making his television debut in 1949, he appeared on BBC variety shows where he developed his parodic sketches and, in 1954, was voted television personality of the year.
 The Benny Hill Show, which debuted in 1955, was among the most-watched programmes in the UK; his audience was more than 21 million in 1971.
-The show was also exported to over 100 countries around the world, a global appeal which the BFI attributed to "Hill's emphasis on visual humour transcending language barriers".
+The show was also exported to over 100 countries, a global appeal which the BFI attributed to "Hill's emphasis on visual humour transcending language barriers".

 Biography from the Wikipedia article Benny Hill.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.